AshikaAnand12/CreditCardFraudDetector/README.md

 4. In the app.py file allow the user to upload data
 5. Once the data is uploaded, prepare and process the data
 6. Deploy the app on Streamlit using Github's app.py file
+7. Screenshots are added to Screenshots folder

 ## Steps to use Streamlit
 1. Access the [URL](https://ramyamahesh1126-specialtopicsproject-app-cngff6.streamlit.app/)
 2. Upload the [data]( https://drive.google.com/file/d/1KDJcnin4p1SeZGOsN-9y114isAkwTcu3/view?usp=sharing)
 3. Once the data is uploaded, view the visualizations
+4. Screenshots are added to Screenshots folder